jyhi/www/projects.md

 - [Kramdown][kramdown] has a few powerful markups allowing more control of HTML from Markdown
 - I [changed][minima-rdfa] [Microdata][microdata] in [Minima][minima] to [RDFa][rdfa]
+- I rebased and merged a few pending pull requests to jekyll/minima

 Both [Microdata][microdata] and [RDFa][rdfa] are [Linked Data][ld] markups.
 The former is defined in the [HTML Living Standard][html-std], while the latter is defined by [W3C][w3c] and is used in all other non-HTML scenarios.